How to Build an Effective Personal Finance Application

 Simple finance apps

 This is the simplest type of money management apps when a user enters all the spending data on his own, simply by hand (manually).
-These applications allow keeping track of expenses and categorize them, plan large purchases, and the like.
+These applications allow keeping track of expenses and categorizing them, planning large purchases, and the like.

 - the human factor which increases the risk of mistakes (among other things, a person may be too lazy to enter the data);